navapatn/HealthEQKG/README.md

 ## Reproducibility & Raw Data

-Due to GitHub size constraints, the full raw datasets and processing notebooks are archived on Zenodo: **[<ZENODO_DOI_LINK>](https://zenodo.org/records/15708535)**.
+Due to GitHub size constraints, the full raw datasets and processing notebooks are archived on **[<Zenodo>](https://zenodo.org/records/15708535)**.
 This provides a persistent DOI and ensures all artifacts (CSV sources, Jupyter notebooks, scripts) are available for complete reproduction.

 ---